rcarrata/rcarrata.github.io/_posts/2021-07-01-traffic-flow-ovn2.md

 ## Check the Network Flow traffic in Kibana dashboards

-Now that we can have the whole ELK and ElastiFlow set up properly and the dashboards properly configured, let's dig in into the dashboards and in the information exposed!
+Now that we have the whole ELK and ElastiFlow set up properly and the dashboards properly configured, let's dig into the dashboards and the information they expose!

-If you go Discover you will see a lot of sFlow flow records of our network traffic collected in ES:
+If you go to Discover you will see a lot of sFlow flow records of our network traffic collected in ES:

 [![](/images/flow0_1.png "Flow 3")]({{site.url}}/images/flow0_1.png)